NVComputing/nvcomputingsite/resources/acsl/numbersystems.md

 you work with groups of 4 bits instead of 3.
 Also, you will have to work with the letters A-E, which again, represent 10-15.

 When converting between hex to octal or vice versa, you can use this trick to go to binary first and then to the desired base.
-This trick can be very helpful as the numbers you deal with are much smaller, leaves you much less prone to computing errors, and could potentially save time.
+This trick is very helpful as the numbers you deal with are much smaller, leave you much less prone to computing errors, and could save you a lot of time.

 ## Fractions